top of page

 Dr. Harris was formerly the director of the world-renowned inpatient eating disorders unit at New York Presbyterian Hospital.
 While there, Dr. Harris received extensive experience treating a wide variety of eating disorders, including the most complicated and severe cases and oversaw a multidisciplinary treatment team.

-For over 20 years, Dr. Harris has been in private practice.
-She has helped hundreds of eating disordered patients heal and reclaim their lives.
+In her over 25 years of private practice, Dr. Harris has helped hundreds of eating disordered patients heal and reclaim their lives.
 She has worked extensively with clinicians in the community and is happy to coordinate with them to provide you with the best possible care.
 Eating disorders can be notoriously hard to treat, but Dr. Harris has a proven track record of success.

 Dr. Harris takes a practical, results-oriented approach, utilizing research supported treatment methods such as Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), medication and nutrition therapies to facilitate progress.
 The family is integrated into treatment for adolescents and for adults when appropriate.
-If a patient is already involved in treatment elsewhere, Dr. Harris is happy to work as a partner, or consultant, with their existing treatment team.
+If a patient is already involved in treatment elsewhere, Dr. Harris is happy to work in collaboration with his or her existing treatment team.

 Above all, care is delivered in an atmosphere of compassion and understanding.
 Many times, patients with eating issues feel that treatment with Dr. Harris is the first time they feel truly understood.